Siegfried Line campaign: Lorraine

 In late August, the U.S. Third Army started to run low on fuel.
 This situation was caused by the rapid Allied advance through France, and compounded by the shift of logistical priority to the northern forces to secure Antwerp.
 By 1 September 1944, with the last of its fuel, the Third Army managed one final push to capture key bridges over the Meuse River at Verdun and Commercy.
 Five days after that, however, the critical supply situation effectively caused the Third Army to grind to a halt, allowing previously routed German forces to regroup and the reinforcement of their strongholds in the area.

 Soon after, the Third Army came up against Metz, part of the Maginot Line and one of the most heavily fortified cities in Western Europe.
 The city could not be bypassed, as several of its forts had guns directed at Moselle crossing sites and the main roads in the area.
 It could also be used as a stronghold to organize a German counter-attack to the Third Army's rear.
 In the following Battle of Metz, the Third Army, while victorious, took heavy casualties.

 Following Metz, the Third Army continued eastwards to the Saar River and soon began their assault on the Siegfried Line.

 Hürtgen Forest

-Hürtgen Forest was seen as a possible location for incursions into the American flank, and the river dams in the area were a threat to the Allied advance downstream, so an assault to clear the area was started on 19 September 1944.
+Hürtgen Forest was seen as a possible location for incursions into the American flank, and the river dams in the area were a threat to the Allied advance downstream, so the Allies launched an assault to clear the area of German resistance on 19 September 1944.
 German defence was more stubborn than expected and the terrain was highly favourable to defence, largely negating the American advantages of numbers and quality of troops.
 The battle—expected to last a few weeks—continued until February 1945 and cost 33,000 casualties (from all causes).

 The value of the battle has been disputed.
 Modern historians argue that the outcome was not worth the foreseeable losses, and in any case, the American tactics played into German hands.